ITDS-PT/xeoapidocs/README.md

 ## Example Object

-For the purpose of this documentation assume the existance of a Demo.xemodel file with the following attributes:
+For the purpose of this documentation assume the existence of a Demo.xemodel file with the following attributes:
 * name (String)
 * age (number)
-* height (number, decimals)
+* height (number, with decimals)
 * playSports (boolean)
 * dateBirth (date)
 * picture (binaryData)